-At one time, you’d see it on just about any occasional buffet table, be it wedding, anniversary or funeral, but nowadays it’s all pimento cheese and hummus.
-Maybe it’s that same room-temperature mayonnaise consideration that keep tuna or chicken salad at bay, or simply a drift away from meat.
+People just don’t make ham salad like they used to.
+At one time, you’d see it on just about any occasional buffet table, be it wedding, anniversary, or funeral, but nowadays it’s all pimento cheese and hummus.
+Maybe it’s because of that same room-temperature mayonnaise phobia that keeps tuna or chicken salad at bay, or simply a drift away from meats in general.

 Still and all, ham salad is a beautiful option for holiday left-overs, and it’s a good nosh (sorry) whenever.
 Three ingredients are essential: a binding agent—it doesn’t have to be mayo; cream cheese or yogurt will do, too—finely diced or pureed lean ham—and a pickle or relish, or both.
 Me, I like a fine consistency with horseradish, mustard and a little grated onion, but, as Rombauer and Co. say, ham salad, “should be a matter of inspiration”.

 Here’s an easy one.
 For a pound of finely-chopped ham, add about a quarter cup mayo, two tablespoons each of sweet relish and minced onions.
 Mix well with a tablespoon each of black pepper and dry mustard.
 Chill for at least an hour.